tiltil9/mypng/README.md

 # mypng
 Simple Implementation of PNG in RTL using Verilog

-more details can be found in doc/report.pdf
+More details can be found in doc/report.pdf